GeorgiosKleftogiannis/Neural_Network_on_Star_Spots/README.md

 - [8-What's next](#8-whats-next)

 ## 1. Overview
-This project implements a neural network to predict the values of star spot parameters of an eclipsing binary star system (EB system).
+### 1.1 Maxima Asymmetry
-An EB system consists of two stars in a very small distance, orbiting around their common center of mass.
-The phenomenon is periodical and under certain circumstances the two star can eclipse one the other causing a decrease of light observed in time.
+An EB system consists of two stars orbiting around their common center of mass at a close distance.
+The phenomenon is periodic, and if the observer's line of sight is closely aligned with the orbital plane of the system (i.e., they form a small angle), one star can eclipse the other, causing a measurable decrease in observed brightness over time.
+This creates a characteristic light curve, which can be divided into four distinct phases:

-Consequently the light curve of EB's can be devided in four different parts.
-Two parts that the observed light is maximum (both stars visible) and two parts that observed light is minimum (eclipses).
+-Two maxima: when both stars are visible.
+-Two minima: when one star eclipses the other.

-In general the two maxima of light observed in the curves should be equal.
-Whenever this is not the case, a maxima asymmetry (MA) is present.
-The following image shows two light curves, one with MA (blue) and one without MA (yellow).
+In an ideal EB system, the two light maxima are equal.
+However, in some cases, an asymmetry between the maxima—known as Maxima Asymmetry (MA) or O' Connell effect—is observed.
+The image below illustrates this, comparing a light curve with MA (blue) and one without MA (yellow).

 ![MA image](images/with_without_ma.png)